microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/New-MgBetaEntitlementManagementSubject.md

 ### -ObjectId
-The object identifier of the subject. null if the subject is not yet a user in the tenant.
+The object identifier of the subject. null if the subject isn't yet a user in the tenant.
 Alternate key.

 ```yaml